Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 To avoid the summer crowds that are sure to swarm the most popular national parks during summer 2021, be sure to consider discovering lesser-visited alternatives nearby.

 Crowded situations during a vacation can always be a little annoying.
-Yet during pandemic times, crowds can feel increasingly irritating and potentially dangerous.
+Yet during the lingering pandemic times, crowds can feel increasingly irritating or even dangerous.
 To appease that anxiety, it can be worthwhile to do a little extra research to uncover lesser-visited gems nearby.

 Look around on Google Maps to see if there may be interesting park lands nearby, then read travel blogs and guides to see if such alternatives could be worth visiting.
 You may just find a new favorite destination tucked away just far enough from the masses.